Science and the city

 “New technologies like next-generation sequencing and big data analytics open up a whole new world of possibilities.
 All these new insights will boost our research on tomorrow’s therapies.”

 “Nestled between lakes and mountains yet close to the city, Penzberg is a magical place.
-It is the only Roche site in the world where the full process from the early science to the finished product for both pharma and diagnostics takes place.”
+It is the only Roche site in the world where the full process happens for both pharma and diagnostics – from the early science to the finished product for patients.”

 “With more than 12 billion patient data generated year in, year out by our diagnostic tests, data analysis with our new system has never been more important in helping healthcare professionals make better decisions.”